Kitty Wells, country music star, dies at 92

 "We live in an age when people over-sing so much and put so much emphasis on the emotion.
 She showed sometimes it's more emotional by having restraint rather than trying to oversell it," said McCall.

-Among her many honours, she was given the Grammy Lifetime Achievement Award in 1991, the same year as Bob Dylan and John Lennon were so honoured.
+Among her many honors, she was given the Grammy Lifetime Achievement Award in 1991, the same year as Bob Dylan and John Lennon were so honored.

 She was just the third country singer to be get that most prestigious award, after Hank Williams and Roy Acuff.